 This is how the GSA IFF works.
 Let's say you have a product that sells for $100.
 After negotiating with GSA, you agree to a 10% discount, or $90.
 GSA then has you tack on the .75% fee, and therefore, the price you charge agencies is $90.68.
 At the end of the quarter, you would report sales under the contract at the 72a.gsa.gov website and you would keep your $90 and send GSA their 68 cents.

-The approved formula to calculate your GSA price is to take your GSA discounted price and divide by 0.9925.
+The approved formula to calculate your GSA price is to take your GSA discounted price and divide it by 0.9925.

 $90 / .9925 = 90.68